Engineering Teaching and Learning Team

 • Explore the Quality Matters™ framework for course quality

-• Brainstorm how to include experiential learning into your course
+• Brainstorm how to include experiential learning in your course

 Simon Bailey